JavadAg/commit-matic/README.md

 ### 1.0.0

-- Initial release of Smart Commit with basic functionality for generating commit messages.
+- Initial release of Commit Matic with basic functionality for generating commit messages.

 ---